ABOUT ARRA TEXTILES

 My first collection was launched in 2016 at New Designers, One Year On with a small collection of bespoke throws and cowl scarves.
-For the first 18 months I worked from home before moving into a dedicated studio space on a nearby local estate last summer.
+For the first 18 months I worked from home before moving into a dedicated studio space on a nearby local estate in 2018.

 Before launching Arra Textiles I studied textile design at Heriot Watt University for four years where I was chosen to take part in an Erasmus exchange to study at a university in Turku, Finland for a semester.

 After graduating I worked for a range of different companies, from large corporate businesses to independent studios before deciding to find a loom and set up on my own!

 I was delighted to be awarded first prize in "Best New Woven Fabric Or Textile" by the Incorporation Of Weavers Of Glasgow in May 2021!
 This is the first competition I've won (unless you count best marmalade two years running in the village show) and I'm so glad it was for my favorite Trade Winds design.